splunk/github_app_for_splunk/README.md

 ## Dashboard Instructions

+### Installation

 The Github App for Splunk is available for download from [Splunkbase](https://splunkbase.splunk.com/app/5596/).
-Once installed there are a couple steps needed to light up all the dashboards.
+For Splunk Cloud, refer to [Install apps in your Splunk Cloud deployment](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/SelfServiceAppInstall).
+For non-Splunk Cloud deployments, refer to the standard methods for Splunk Add-on installs as documented for a [Single Server Install](http://docs.splunk.com/Documentation/AddOns/latest/Overview/Singleserverinstall) or a [Distributed Environment Install](http://docs.splunk.com/Documentation/AddOns/latest/Overview/Distributedinstall).

+**This app should be installed on both your search head tier as well as your indexer tier.**

+### Configuration

 ![Settings>Advanced Search>Search macros](./docs/images/macros.png)